All apps must authenticate using OAuth 2 in order to use the API, however, the grant type will vary based on the type of app you are building.

 The user account provided in the authorization request must be a global admin.

-To authenticate a public app, you need to create an app to generate a client id and secret from the integration builder.
+To authenticate a public app, you need to create an app to generate a client id and secret from the Dev Dashboard.
 Then create a validation setup step in your app with a callback URL.
 When your app is installed we'll provide an install id and an access token that you can provide in an authorization request to get an access and refresh token.
 Learn more about authentication for public apps.

 - The user makes a request to install the app typically through the Envoy Dashboard however, this could be through a page hosted in your app.